codemanas/cm-blocks-docs/docs/template.md

 </ul>

 ## Choose a Template
-All of our blocks become available as soon as a block is successfully inserted.
-Thus, each block has two options when adding it for the first time.
-One option is to select one of the available templates, and another is to start creating the blocks from scratch.
-For every block, we have more than four beautiful patterns available.
+All of our blocks become available for use as you add your first block.
+Each block has two options when adding it for the first time.
+First option is to select one of the available templates, and second is to start creating the blocks from scratch.
+For every block, you can choose from a wide selection of over four design patterns.

 ## Available Blocks
-The big bundle of blocks will be called CM Blocks.
-But as of right now, our collection consists of 7 blocks.
+The library of blocks will be called CM Blocks, currently featuring 6 powerful options to build websites with ease.
 They are:

 <ul>
     <li>Accordion</li>
     <li>Slider</li>
     <li>Counter</li>
     <li>Countdown</li>
     <li>Masonry Gallery</li>
-    <li>Tabs</li>
     <li>Progress Bar</li>
 </ul>